dancrew32/marcel/README.md

 check out `controller/form_test.php#index`.

 ## On-The-Fly Image Manipulation (and Caching)
-Using a modified version of TimThumb, we can maniuplate our images on the fly!
+Using a modified version of [TimThumb](http://www.binarymoon.co.uk/projects/timthumb/), we can manipulate our images on the fly!
 ```php
 app::$routes = [
 	'/i' => ['c' => 'image', 'm' => 'process', 'nodb' => true ],